realm-js/realm-js/README.md

 })
 ```

-Include realm-router frontend build to your html file.
+Include realm-router frontend build file into your html file.
 And start bridging!

 ```js
 "use realm bridge";